thehackingtips/thehackingtips/README.md

 - 👋 Hi, I’m @thehackingtips
 - 👀 I’m interested in Ethical Hacking, Programming, Cybersecurity and Tech.
-- 👨‍🎓 I’m currently an IT student
+- 👨‍🎓 I’m an IT student
 - 📫 You can reach me on my <a href='mailto:thehackingtips1o1@gmail.com'>email</a> or <a href='https://instagram.com/thehackingtips.com'>Instagram</a>

 <!---